 Berkshire Conservation District Monthly Meeting

-- Call to order at 5:02pm, and Determination of Quorum.
+1. Call to Order at 5:02pm, and Determination of Quorum

-Board members: Adam Galambos, Ron Kujawski, David Ellis, Donna Kittredge, Ned Kirchner
+Supervisors: Adam Galambos, Ron Kujawski, David Ellis, Donna Kittredge

 Program Administrator: Cynthia Grippaldi

 Adam checked the waiting room where no members of the public were present.